DhavalW/octopus/README.md

 [St8Flo](http://www.st8flo.com)

 # Install
+Use below commmand for Node.
+Browserify can be used to bundle for the browser.
 ```
 npm install octopus-rpc --save
 ```

 # Demo
 See demo folder for an example - simple microservice style usage with node child process.